 How to celebrate Boss's Day

 If you want to show your boss how much you appreciate them on this day then you can buy them a gift or a card.
-However, there are many other ideas for Boss's Day that you can do instead.
+If your social media terms and conditions allow, perhaps say something online about your boss with the hashtag #nationalbossday.

 You can also ask your boss to have a conversation about your work and performance in the company, and what you could do to advance your career and be better for the workplace.
 Bosses can be great mentors.

 Lastly, get some of your colleagues together and invite your boss to go for drinks after work.
-Being outside of an office environment helps people relax and connect with each other.
+Being outside of an office environment helps people relax, connect and build stronger relationships within the team.